shunjizhan/Notes/formatted/js-fragment-knowledge.md

 ```

-## Run a npm packge binary from CLI and package.json
+## run a npm packge binary from CLI and package.json
 Usually the binary is in`node_modules/.bin`, it is hard to run because it involves dealing with $PATH stuff, which is really annoying.
 Now we can use `npx <command>`, which will take care of $PATH automatically.
 For example
 ```
 $ npm i -D webpack